microsoft/fluentui/rfcs/converged-composition-pattern.md

 ## Current Implementation

 First we calculate the `state` for a component then we add styles and render it.
-Button example:

 ```tsx
 export const Component: ForwardRefComponent<ComponentProps> = React.forwardRef((props, ref) => {